 "About this time, Hahn had occasion to make a journey as far as Breslau; and when he returned, he heard the strangest story of all.
 In order not to be alone in this mysterious chamber, Kern had engaged Hahn's servant-a man of about forty years of age, and of entire singleness of character-to stay with him.
 One night, as Kern lay in bed, and this man was standing near the glass-door in conversation with him, to his utter amazement, he beheld a jug of beer, which stood on a table in the room at some distance from him, slowly lifted to a height of about three feet, and the contents poured into a glass, that was standing there also, until the latter was half-full.
-The jug was then gently replaced, and the glass lifted and emptied, as by some claimed, in terrified surprise, 'Lord Jesus! sooner called her than she disappeared. it swallows.'
+The jug was then gently replaced, and the glass lifted and emptied, as by some afterwards, he saw it lying exactly where one drinking; whilst John, the servant, ex claimed, in terrified surprise, 'Lord Jesus! it swallows.'
 The glass was quietly replaced, and not a drop of beer was to be found on the floor.
 Hahn was about to require an oath of John, in confirmation of this fact; but forbore, seeing how ready the man was to take one, and satisfied of the truth of the relation.
-'Lord Jesus! sooner called her than she disappeared.
-Hahn then inquired, if he had really seen the dog.
-'Certainly I did,' replied Kern; 'she was close behind you-half within the door-and that was the reason I took it out of your hand, lest, not observing her, you should have shut it suddenly, and crushed her.
-It was a white dog, and I